surjit/jpauli.github.io/_carew/posts/2015-04-16-segmentation-fault.md

 ![memory_virt](../../../img/segfault/memory_virt.png)

 The OS chose to store it into physical memory at address range 4K to 20K, thus the base address is set to 4K and the bound/limit is set to 4+16 = 20K.
+When this process is scheduled (given some CPU time), the OS reads back both the *bound* and *limit* values from the PCB, and copies them into specific CPU registers.
-When this process will try to load, for example, its virtual address 2K (something into its heap), the OS will fire-in and add to this address the base for this process.
+Then the process will run and will try to load for example its virtual address 2K (something into its heap).
+The CPU will then add to this address the base it has received from the OS.
 Thus, this process memory access will lead to the physical location 2K + 4K = 6K.

 **physical address = virtual address + base**

-If the resulting physical address (6K) is out of the bounds ( -4K|20K- ), that means that the process tried to access invalid memory that it doesnt own : the OS will then generate a signal to that task : a SIGSEGV : a Segmentation Fault, which by default (this can be changed), will terminate the task : it has crashed about invalid memory access.
+If the resulting physical address (6K) is out of the bounds ( -4K|20K- ), that means that the process tried to access invalid memory that it doesnt own : the CPU will then generate an exception, and as the OS did set up an exception handler for that, the OS will be triggered back by the CPU and knows a memory exception has just happened onto the CPU.
+Its default behavior is then to issue a signal to the faulty processk : a SIGSEGV : a Segmentation Fault, which by default (this can be changed) will terminate the task : the process has crashed about invalid memory access.

 ### Memory Relocation

 Even better, if task A is unscheduled, that means it is taken out from the CPU because the scheduler asked to run another task now (say task B), when running task B, the OS is free to relocate the entire physical address space of task A.
 The OS is given the CPU often when a user task runs.
 When this latter issues a system call, the control of the CPU is given back to the OS, and before honnoring the system call, the OS is free to do whatever it wants about memory management, like relocating an entire process space into a different physical memory slot.

-For this, it is relatively simple : the OS moves the 16K wide area into another 16K wide free space, and simply updates the bound variable of the task A. When this latter will be resumed and given back the CPU, the address translation process still works, but it doesn't lead to the same physical address as before.
+For this, it is relatively simple : the OS moves the 16K wide area into another 16K wide free space, and simply updates the base and bound variables of the task A. When this latter will be resumed and given back the CPU, the address translation process still works, but it doesn't lead to the same physical address as before.

-Task A has noticed nothing, for task A, its address space still starts from 0K, up to 16K.
-The OS totally takes control over every memory access for task A, and has thrown a complete illusion to it.
-The programmer behind task A manipulates its allowed virtual addresses, from 0 to 16, and the OS behind will take care of positionning everything into physical memory.
+Task A has noticed nothing, from its point of view, its own address space still starts from 0K up to 16K.
+The OS and the hardware MMU take full control over every memory access for task A, and they have thrown a complete illusion to it.
+The programmer behind task A manipulates its allowed virtual addresses, from 0 to 16, and the MMU behind will take care of positionning everything into physical memory.

 The memory image, after the move, would then look like this :

 ![process_relocation](../../../img/segfault/process_relocation.png)

-It has become very easy to program memory now : a programmer no longer has to wonder where its program will be located in RAM, if another task will run next to his own, and what memory addresses to manipulate : it is taken by hand by the OS.
+It has become very easy to program memory now : a programmer no longer has to wonder where its program will be located in RAM, if another task will run next to his own, and what memory addresses to manipulate : it is taken by hand by the OS, helped with very performant and clever hardware : the Memory Management Unit (MMU).

 ## Memory segmentation